tmontaigu/pylas/docs/basic.rst

 Writing
 =======

-To be able to write a las file you will need a :class:`pylas.lasdata.LasData`.
+To be able to write a las file you will need a :class:`.LasData`.
-You obtain this type of object by using one of the function described in the section above use its method :meth:`pylas.lasdata.LasData.write` to write to a file or a stream.
+You obtain this type of object by using one of the function described in the section above use its method :meth:`.LasData.write` to write to a file or a stream.

-Similar to :class:`pylas.lasreader.LasReader` there exists a way to write a file chunk by chunk.
+Similar to :class:`.LasReader` there exists a way to write a file chunk by chunk.